HarryStevens/geometric/README.md

 const scaled = polygonScale(polygon, 2);
 ```

 There are no custom classes to instantiate and no special data structures to learn.
-The values you pass into Geometric.js are the same values you can serialize, inspect, draw to SVG or Canvas, store in JSON, or pass to other JavaScript code.
+The values you pass into Geometric.js are the same values you can serialize, inspect, and draw to SVG or Canvas.

 ## Development